How to Give and Receive Feedback

 4 Be Honest

-Sometimes it can hard, especially if you know the receiver will feel disappointed.
+Sometimes it can be hard, especially if you know the receiver will feel disappointed.
 However, keeping it specific, balanced and helpful will help overcome this.
-Equally, don’t hold back on praise when you feel it’s merited.
+Equally, don’t hold back on praise when it’s merited.

 How to Receive Feedback